timothydsmith/AMOJ-latex-template/README.md

 >
 > Tables can be inserted by clicking on the “Table” button on the “Insert” tab of the Ribbon.
 >
-> Tables should be styled using the AMOJ Table Style included in the template, accessible via the `Table Tools > Design` tab on the Ribbon.
-The AMOJ Table Style is listed in the “Custom” group; the style name can be found by hovering your mouse over the style preview image.
+> Tables should be styled using the JSHESS Table Style included in the template, accessible via the `Table Tools > Design` tab on the Ribbon.
+The JSHESS Table Style is listed in the “Custom” group; the style name can be found by hovering your mouse over the style preview image.
 >
 > All tables should be centre justified on the page, and should only be as wide as is necessary to adequately display the con-tent.
 >